Did you know how easy it is to make your own tortillas?

 “I just really think sour cream would be better,” You have to do a man voice when you read that in your head.

 So cute.
 Literally didn’t use the sour cream once.
-He basically made a salmon taco parfait.

 The marinade is simple, easy and it’s important not to overdo it.
 Salmon is salty, buttery and rich on its own — keep the seasoning to a minimum.